metagenomics/metagenomics-tk/docs/tutorials/tutorial1/introduction.md

 ### Execution

-The Toolkit is based on Nextflow and you can execute the Toolkit based on the following commandline schema:
+The Toolkit is based on Nextflow and you can execute the Toolkit based on the following command line schema:

 ```BASH
 NXF_VER=NEXTFLOW_VERSION nextflow run metagenomics/metagenomics-tk NEXTFLOW_OPTIONS TOOLKIT_OPTIONS